Governor Statement – June 2019

 Ensuring clarity of vision, ethos and strategic direction; holding executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff; and overseeing the financial performance of the organisation and making sure money is well spent.

-The visits are then documented on a Governor Monitoring Form which details the visit, allowing Governors to inform fellow Governors on what they have learned during the visit, express what they have observed working well, whether anything needs clarification and any suggestions for improvement.
+The visits are then documented on a Governor Visit Form which details the visit, allowing Governors to inform fellow Governors on what they have learned during the visit, express what they have observed working well, whether anything needs clarification and any suggestions for improvement.
+These are then published on the Governors’ area of the school website.

 How we organise ourselves and make an impact

 We are organised into 2 main committees, the Teaching and Learning Committee and the Resources Committee.
-In addition, we hold a Full Governing Body every term, and the chairs of the committees also sit on the Headteachers performance panel.
+In addition, we hold a Full Governing Body meeting every term, and the chair of governors and representatives of the committees also sit on the Headteachers performance panel.

 Within the Teaching and Learning Committee we review several different data sources, looking at the performance of the teaching and support staff, as well as the impact this is having on the attainment and achievement of the children at the school.